sez11a/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/understanding-module-projects.md

 Liferay software is developed using [OSGi modules](https://www.osgi.org/developer/what-is-osgi/).
 OSGi modules is a way of developing cohesive software packages that define APIs, provide implementations, and that use concrete implementations to provide functionality to users and other consumers.

 Module packages are private by default.
-The only packages that are published are ones specified via the module's meta data.
+The only packages that are published are ones specified via the module's metadata.
 This keeps implementation details hidden from other modules.
 Liferay leverages a component framework called [Declarative Services](https://enroute.osgi.org/FAQ/300-declarative-services.html) that facilitates defining, implementing, and using APis.
 You'll see module components in action later.
 First, look at the simplicity of the module project structure:

 ```
 [module project]